Chaddesden: Government

 The area is covered by the Chaddesden ward of Derby City Council.
 The ward has three councillors, elected in successive years.
 Following the May 2019 elections, the ward has three Conservative councillors.

 Chaddesden has been part of the Derby North parliamentary constituency since the seat's creation in 1950.

 Chaddesden was formerly a civil parish within Shardlow Rural District, on 1 April 1968 the parish was abolished and merged with Derby and Morley and became part of the then county borough of Derby.
 In 1961 the parish had a population of 15,622.
 It is now in the unparished area of Derby, in the Derby district.

 Geography

 Chaddesden lies to the east of Derby city centre, with the A52 road forming its southern boundary.
-It is bordered by the wards of Spondon, Oakwood and Chaddesden West, with Erewash to the north.
+It is bordered by the wards of Spondon, Oakwood, and the Beaufort Street area (named Derwent), with Erewash to the north.
 The Chaddesden Brook runs southwest through Chaddesden Park towards the River Derwent.